Addressing Political Transition and Institutional Performance

-The International Relations and Diplomacy Department, in cooperation with STOP Organization, organized a national workshop entitled “Strengthening Governance in the Kurdistan Region: Power, Institutions, and Political Transition” on Monday, 22 December 2026, at the Pharmacy Building Hall, starting at 10:00 a.m.
+The International Relations and Diplomacy Department, in cooperation with STOP Organization, organized a national workshop entitled “Strengthening Governance in the Kurdistan Region: Power, Institutions, and Political Transition” on Monday, December 22, 2026, at the Pharmacy Building Hall, starting at 10:00 a.m.

 The workshop brought together 33 participants, including academic staff and students, and aimed to discuss the challenges of governance, political transition, and institutional performance in the Kurdistan Region.

-Mr. Sangar Rasul, a researcher in International Relations and Political Economy, delivered a presentation titled “Delayed Government Formation and Its Impact on the Functioning of Government Institutions.”
-His presentation highlighted how delays in forming governments weaken institutional efficiency, disrupt public services, and reduce public trust in political institutions.
+| Mr. Sangar Rasul | Researcher in International Relations and Political Economy – “Delayed Government Formation and Its Impact on the Functioning of Government Institutions” | How delays in forming governments weaken institutional efficiency, disrupt public services, and reduce public trust in political institutions |

-Dr. Nawzad Hamawandi, a University Lecturer, presented an insightful talk entitled “An Economic Assessment of Cabinet Formation Delays.”
-He focused on the economic consequences of prolonged cabinet formation, including budget delays, investment uncertainty, and negative impacts on economic stability and development.
+| Dr. Nawzad Hamawandi | University Lecturer – “An Economic Assessment of Cabinet Formation Delays” | Economic consequences of prolonged cabinet formation, including budget delays, investment uncertainty, and negative impacts on economic stability and development |

 Workshop Outcomes